 Ranger-led programs offered during the school year are conducted in a variety of locations on both the west and east sides of the Continental Divide and must be scheduled in advance.

-All of the current options are listed below with links to more information about that program, including the reservation form for scheduling that trip.
-You can download and print the Educational Opportunities Mailer in pdf format of all of the 2013-2014 field trip options.
-Thanks to donations to the Glacier National Park Conservancy and a grant from the National Park Foundation through the generous support of DISNEY, there are also travel grants available for schools with restricted travel budgets.
+All of the current options are listed below with links to more information about that program.
+The reservation form for scheduling a field trip will become "live" at 8 a.m. on August 25, 2014.
+You can download and print the Educational Opportunities Mailer in pdf format of all of the 2014-2015 field trip options.
+Thanks to donations to the Glacier National Park Conservancy and a grant from the National Park Foundation (made possible, in large part, through the support of Bayer USA Foundation, DISNEY, and Subaru of America) there are also travel grants available for schools with restricted travel budgets.

 Guidelines For Your Trip

 Before your group arrives, it is important to be aware of some basic guidelines.
 Regardless of the season, students and chaperones will have a more enjoyable experience if they are well-equipped for the day.
 The following handouts will help inform everyone of the expectations for the trip:

 Tips for a Successful Field Trip (pdf format)